Speakers March 8 2018

 Lisa Schwarz Bour is Textile Recycling Area Manager at Swerea IVF, a Swedish Research Institute located in Mölndal.
-Lisa graduated from Chalmers in 2001, where she received a M.Sc degree in Chemical Engineering.
+Lisa graduated from Chalmers in 2001, where she received an M.Sc in Chemical Engineering.
 For many years Lisa worked with concept development and project management of large European projects financed under the framework programmes of the EU.
-Since 2015 Lisa works full-time with different aspects of textile recycling; recycling technologies, applications for recycled material and sorting of textiles for material recycling.
+Since 2015 Lisa has been working full-time with different aspects of textile recycling; recycling technologies, applications for recycled material and sorting of textiles for material recycling.

 How can design/construction dramatically affect the outcome and create conditions for a positive synthesis?

-Conditional design is a concept that involves defining systematically the design elements that are relevant to apply in the design process for both of the above conditions, i.e. both longevity and recyclability.
+Conditional design is a concept that involves defining systematically the design elements that can be relevantly applied in the design process for both of the above conditions, i.e. both longevity and recyclability.
 Conditional design intends to enable circularity, having also in mind to maintain or increase the attractiveness of products.

-In order to investigate if a more convenient collectionsystem of used textiles would have a possitive effect a pilot project were conducted in Gothenburg in 2014-2015.
+In order to investigate whether a more convenient collectionsystem of used textiles would have a positive effect, a pilot project was conducted in Gothenburg in 2014-2015.

 Business development Manager, Renova

 Focus on new product development in the wastemanagement sector.
-Working with business case, new product development and project management.
+Working with business cases, new product development and project management.

 Sustainable collection, aftermarket and recycling of lithium-based vehicle batteries

 Electrification of vehicles is currently seeing a steep development curve and the number of electrified cars put on the market is increasing rapidly.
-Every battery put in a car will, just like the car itself, one day become obsolete and in need of efficient end of life treatment.
-With the intention to act proactively the applied research project ‘SCAR’ was initiated in 2015.
-Together with important industrial actors it explored how sustainable collection, aftermarket and recycling of lithium-based vehicle batteries could be realised in Sweden.
-Although Sweden is a small country with only around 300,000 – 400 000 cars put on the market each year the batteries’ size, weight and complexity really challenges the current reverse logistics system.
+Every battery put in a car will, just like the car itself, one day become obsolete and in need of efficient end-of-life-treatment.
+With the intention to act proactively, the applied research project ‘SCAR’ was initiated in 2015.
+Together with important industrial actors, it explored how sustainable collection, aftermarket and recycling of lithium-based vehicle batteries could be realized in Sweden.
+Although Sweden is a small country with only around 300,000 – 400 000 cars put on the market each year the batteries’ size, weight and complexity really pose a challenge to the current reverse logistics system.

-Max Björkman is part of the Circular economy group at Chalmers Industriteknik.
+Max Björkman is part of the Circular Economy Group at Chalmers Industriteknik.
 Working as a garbage collector in his twenties got him motivated to further explore the field of waste and recycling management.
-As an engineer with a masters degree in industrial ecology he now have the opportunity to fulfil this ambition.
-At Chalmers Industriteknik Max is working with various topics related to recycling and re-use of mainly WEEE, ELV, batteries and construction and demolition waste.
+As an engineer with a Master’s Degree in Industrial Ecology he now has the opportunity to fulfil this ambition.
+At Chalmers Industriteknik, Max is working with various topics related to recycling and re-use of mainly WEEE, ELV, batteries and construction and demolition waste.

 Welcome to a presentation of Uniti.
-A Swedish startup developing an electric city car, optimised for high performance and agility in urban environments.
-Utilizing the electrification and redefining the future of transportation with environmental sustainability in focus.
+A Swedish start-up developing an electric city car, optimized for high performance and agility in urban environments.
+Utilizing electrification and redefining the future of transportation with environmental sustainability in focus.

-Pavel Calderon, Director of Energy Storage at Uniti Sweden AB.
-More than 10 years of working with different electrification projects, passionate engineer contributing to develop a more sustainable future.
+Pavel Calderon, Innovation Manager at Abtery.
+More than 10 years of working with different electrification projects, he is a passionate engineer helping to develop a more sustainable future.

-How will a high utilization of electric vehicles in fleets affect the life cycle of battery and provide new opportunities for material circularity?
+How will a high utilization of electric vehicles in fleets affect the life cycle of batteries and provide new opportunities for material circularity?

-For NEVS a high utilization means a fleet of cars that run 24/7, and also transportation of many persons per km.
+For NEVS, high utilization means a fleet of cars that run 24/7, and also transportation of many persons per km.
 This combination will decrease the amount of vehicles per capita, make transportation more efficient but put a lot more stress on the battery pack and other components of the car.
-With control of a whole fleet of cars, how can we make the best out of material circularity of batteries.
+With control of a whole fleet of cars, how can we get the best out of material circularity of batteries?

-Lead Engineer, Energy Storage Advanced Battery Technology, NEVS – National Electric Vehicle Sweden
+Lead Engineer Energy Storage, NEVS – National Electric Vehicle Sweden

-Worked as a researcher at SP (current RISE) within vehicle batteries and fuel cells.
+Worked as a researcher at SP (currently RISE) within vehicle batteries and fuel cells.

-Is today lead engineer and responsible for battery modules for future car models from NEVS – National Electric Vehicle Sweden, who plans the production of its first EV 2018.
+Is today lead engineer and responsible for battery modules for future car models from NEVS – National Electric Vehicle Sweden, who are planning the production of their first EV in 2018.

-How can knowledge of the life cycle emissions of EV batteries help us achieve circularity?
+How can knowledge of life cycle emissions of EV batteries help us achieve circularity?

-Electrified vehicles not only provide us with an opportunity to decrease the CO2 emissions in the use phase, they also introduce a shift in the distribution of impact between life cycle stages.
-Where the use phase was previously the dominating stage, production and end of life increase in importance, and we must understand what we can do to decrease the impact.
+Electrified vehicles not only provide us with an opportunity to decrease CO2 emissions in the use phase, but they also introduce a shift in the distribution of impact between life cycle stages.
+Whereas the use phase was previously the dominating stage, the production and end-of-life stages are now increasing in importance, and we must understand what we can do to reduce the impact.

 Project Manager, IVL – Swedish Environmental Research Institute